useloopso/.github/profile/README.md

 - Internal Bridge Block Explorer.
 - We didn't deploy to mainnet because it would be irresponsible of us to launch a bridge without prior audits.
 - We were limited to testing by Lukso's HTTP & WS RPCs as there was frequent downtime across all RPCs (e.g. official, gateway, thirdweb), which made QA testing challenging.
 - UP had many bugs and interacting with it also was challenging on the client side.
+- Unclear in the documentation how to add the URL of the relayer service to the UP browser extension prior to sending a tx.